“The Beatitudes” series: (post #1)

 It seems that Jesus changed the wording a bit to accommodate His two different audiences.
 Up on the mountain, it was just Him and His disciples.
 But down on the level place they were joined by “a great multitude of people from all Judea and Jerusalem, and from the seacoast of Tyre and Sidon” (Luke 6:17).

 And why had that multitude sought out Jesus?
 They had come “to hear Him and be healed of their diseases, as well as those who were tormented with unclean spirits” (Luke 6:17-18).
 It doesn’t take much of a stretch of imagination to figure that diseased and demon-possessed people were poor.
-Diseased people couldn’t work and spent what money they had on doctors (Luke 8:43-44).
-Demon-possessed people certainly couldn’t hold down jobs either (Luke 8:26-39).
+Obviously, diseased people couldn’t work (Luke 8:26-39) and had to spend what money they had on doctors (Luke 8:43-44).

 Even before preaching the Sermon on the Mount, Jesus had preached a sermon at Nazareth in which He had referenced Isaiah 61:1-2 in saying, “The Spirit of the Lord is upon Me, because He has anointed Me to preach the gospel to the poor” (Luke 4:18).
 Later on, He would have word sent to the imprisoned John the Baptist that, “the blind see, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, the poor have the gospel preached to them” (Luke 7:22).
 Clearly, Jesus wanted poor people to realize that the kingdom of God wasn’t just for the rich.